 So, how can you make sure you aren’t drowning your contacts while keeping them well-watered enough to blossom into customers?
 As always, it helps to have a plan!

 Decide what’s in the mix

 Make a list of everything you plan to do in the future to stay in touch with your contacts.
-You’ll want to include any initiatives that involve Email Marketing, Social Campaigns, or Events.
+You’ll want to include any initiatives that involve email marketing, Facebook promotions, or event marketing.
 Make a note if you use an Autoresponder too, or if you send out direct mailings or make outgoing phone calls.